textpotential/bibliarchic/chapt3.md

 Spending so much of my time thinking about the role of book technologies in religious identity, I have often missed the importance of the '*relationship with* books' in this discussion of bible.
 If we follow this passage further, we find this *relationship* with books restated in the commentators, the hermeneutic glimpsing, and the place of interpretation.
 We find here hints toward bible as exceeding any reduction to container, bible as relationship with, bible as a proximate interface.
 But let us take a closer look at the relationship of bible and book.

 Should I put a version of my paper from MJP class here??
 I need to look.

+Maybe even note here that this notion of bible
+Is Jewish and not how I read the Christian notion of bible throughout most of history.
+Levinas offers bible as anarchic and xian history is archic.

 ## Bible as Book